firebase/quickstart-unity/dynamic_links/testapp/readme.md

         registered your app with Firebase.
-  - Copy the dynamic links domain for your project under the Dynamic Links tab of the [Firebase console](https://firebase.google.com/console/) e.g xyz.app.goo.gl and assign to the string kDynamicLinksDomain in src/common_main.cc .
+  - Copy the dynamic links domain for your project under the Dynamic Links tab of the [Firebase console](https://firebase.google.com/console/) e.g xyz.app.goo.gl and assign it to the string DynamicLinksDomain on the UIHandler object in the MainScene.
   - Build for iOS
     - Select the `File > Build Settings` menu option.
     - Select `iOS` in the `Platform` list.